Faylixe/dalida/README.md

-# dalida
+# Dalida

-Karaoke experience based on DALI dataset
+A karaoke experience based on DALI dataset, available at https://dalida.deezer.com.